dayanials/documentation/use-mysqli.md

 <strong><i class="glyphicon glyphicon-warning-sign"></i> </strong> This guide is only for Yclas Self Hosted!
 </div>

 **[MySQLi](https://en.wikipedia.org/wiki/MySQLi) is an improved driver to connect to MySQL databases**.
 Unluckily, not many software solutions out there take advantage of this.
-But Yclas does ;)
+But Yclas does!

-The **MySQLi extension provides various benefits** with respect to its predecessor, the most prominent of which (according to the PHP website), are:
+The **MySQLi extension provides various benefits** and still respects its predecessor.
+The most prominent of which (according to the PHP website) are:

 * An object-oriented interface
 * Support for prepared statements